-- (b) Financial assets measured at fair value through profit or loss - i) Golf club memberships ii) Derivative financial assets iii) Investment securities
+(b) Financial assets measured at fair value through profit or loss ii) Derivative financial assets iii) Investment securities

 The fair value of golf club memberships is mainly measured based on market prices.
 Golf club memberships are included in "Other financial assets" in the consolidated statement of financial position.